When to use sensemaking

-- When researching these kinds of decisions, we must first identify what kind of decision this is.
-How long does it take?
-Who are the influencers and when do they influence?
-What effect will cultural, community, and personal values have?
+- Complex decisions.
+Complex decisions need input from lots of different people.
+All complex decisions are unique and should not be researched according to the same formula.
+Sensemakers ask: how did these people make sense of the problem they were solving and work out what to do?
+When researching these kinds of decisions, we must first identify what kind of decision this is and ask how long did it take?
+Who were the influencers and when do they influence?
+What effect did cultural, community, and personal values have?